U.S. Sanctions won’t stop Venezuela Bleeding: Will the UN Security Council Act Responsibly?

 Unfortunately, despite a history of timely inaction in response to gross human rights violations, the mindset of Security Council permanent members Russia and China is to block any attempt to place Venezuela on the Security Council agenda.
 There is no prospect for change.

-As Nikki Haley said, and here I agree with her, “the protection of human rights is often intertwined with peace and security….In case after case, human rights violations and abuses are not merely the incidental by-products of conflict, but the trigger of conflict.
+As Nikki Haley, someone I very rarely agreed with, correctly opined, human rights violations was a precursor to conflicts.
+She said, “the protection of human rights is often intertwined with peace and security….In case after case, human rights violations and abuses are not merely the incidental by-products of conflict, but the trigger of conflict.
 When a State begins to systematically violate human rights it is a sign; it is a red flag; it is a blaring siren – one of the clearest possible indicators that instability and violence may follow and spill across borders.”
 She stated further that “The Security Council cannot continue to be silent when it sees widespread violations of human rights.”

 Russia’s objection to the issue of human rights on the Council’s agenda ensures that Venezuela will not be discussed in that context.
 As Russian ambassador Evgeny Zagaynav stated, Russia does “not share the approach of considering human rights protection a key instrument for preventing” conflict, and that “the goal of conflict prevention is completely contrary to interfering in the domestic affairs of countries and undermining their sovereignty, often on the pretext of protecting human rights.”